Addiction is Real, Inc.

 Mission/Purpose

-Other, Mental/Behavioral Health, Human Trafficking/Exploitation, Human Rights, Civil Rights, Advocacy, Humanitarian Aid/Disaster Relief, Health & Wellness, Family Services/Child Welfare, Education, Economic/Financial Security, Domestic Violence/Family Violence & Advocacy, Capacity Building/Intermediary, Community Improvement/Economic Development
+Other, Social Justice, Public Safety, Mental/Behavioral Health, Human Rights, Civil Rights, Advocacy, Family Services/Child Welfare, Employment & Workforce Development, Education - Higher Ed, Education, Community Improvement/Economic Development

 Operating Budget